rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 ## Interface API Documentation

-`API` documentation will be provided by Doxygen.
+`API` documentation will be provided by Doxygen which will be generated from the header files.

 ### Theory of operation and key concepts